schollz/croc/README.md

 Code is: code-phrase
 ```

-Them to receive the file (or folder) on another computer, you can just do
+Then to receive the file (or folder) on another computer, you can just do

 ```
 $ croc code-phrase